/

 • Make a giant card book, with each child adding a picture to make it look like an enormous comic book.

-• School writing relay – EYFS write the first page of the story as a class, then pass it on to Year 1.
+• School writing relay – EYFS will write the story’s first page as a class, then pass it on to Year 1.
 This continues up the school until each class has contributed to it.
 The final version is then read out during assembly.

 • Listen to the soundtrack of a film based on a book and guess what is happening through discussion, drawing or writing your own version.